lolmaxz/staff-handbooks/docs/general-handbook/staff-roles/server-positions/server-roles.md

 ## Server Team Head <RoleBadge role="Head Moderator 🔰" badgeIcon="" color="#db1cb8" /> {#server-team-head}

-The person in charge of the **Server Team**, overseeing all actions and setting the vision.
+The person in charge of the **Server Team**, overseeing all actions, moderations, and development.

 <h3> Responsibilities: </h3>

 - Oversee completion of server tasks and document updates.
-- Communicate directly with the owner for important matters.
+- Act as the main point of contact for Admins and HR regarding the Server Team.
+- Ensure fairness in moderation actions within the server.
+- Plan server team meetings.
 - Make staff announcements.
 - Train Moderators.
-- Direct communication with owners for any significant situations.

 :::note
 The Head Moderator ensures the server runs smoothly and that the moderation team is effective.